clearlinux/clear-linux-documentation/source/vm-vmware-player.rst

 ========================

-#.
-Create a new virtual machine.
+Create a new virtual machine by following the next steps.

 #.
-Click on “Create a new Virtual Machine”.
+On main window click on “Create a new Virtual Machine”.

    * Select “**I will install the operating system later**”, and click on “Next”.
    * Select “**Linux**” as “Guest operating system” and version **Other Linux 3.x kernel 64-bit**.